xcomfan/my_notes/algorithms/Interview Coding.md

 Given two intervals `a` and `b`, there will be six different ways the two intervals can relate to each other:

-#TODO: Visual would be very helpful here refer to link and see if you can doctor something up without using images: https://hackernoon.com/14-patterns-to-ace-any-coding-interview-question-c5bb3357f6e)

 1. `a` and `b`do not overlap
 2. `a` and `b` overlap `b` ends after `a`
 3. `a` completely overlaps `b`
 4. `a` and `b` overlap `a` ends after `b`
 5. `b` completely overlaps `a`
-6. `a` and `b` do not overlap

 Understanding and recognizing these six cases will help solve a wide range of problems from inserting intervals to optimizing interval merges.